How to Translate a WordPress Theme Using Poedit

 Open Poedit and select Create new translation:

-A new window will pop up, select WordPress theme you want to translate.
+A new window will pop up, select the WordPress theme you want to translate.
 A Theme’s default translation template is located in

 THEMEXXX is the name of your theme and